flexhmnd/Data-Mining-Kaggle-Competition/README.md

 matplotlib
 seaborn
 nltk
-Install requirements with:

-pip install -r requirements.txt
-🧠 Key Learnings
+**Key Learnings**

-TF-IDF combined with Logistic Regression is surprisingly effective for political text classification.
+TF-IDF combined with Logistic Regression is surprisingly effective for political text classification and outperformed my attempts at SVM, Random Forest, and Neural Networks.
-Language used by politicians differs strongly by ideology, even across countries.
-Preprocessing choices (like whether to keep stopwords) can have a significant impact on model performance.
+Preprocessing choices (like setting the n-grams in the TF-IDF vectorizer) can have a significant impact on model performance.